saurabh0402/multicolor/README.md

 # Multicolor
 A node module to add colors to the Node.js console.
-Not only colors, it allows to take the cusot ahead or back.
+Not only colors, it allows to take the cursor ahead or back.